 Voigt v.
 U.S. Department of Education

 Ms. Voigt filed an administrative appeal challenging all aspects of ED’s failure to provide the records she requested, including the adequacy of ED’s search for responsive records, ED’s claim that 198 pages of responsive records are exempt from disclosure, and ED’s refusal to retrieve responsive records held by its contractor.
 ED never responded to the administrative appeal.
-On April 28, 2017, Ms. Voigt filed a complaint in U.S. District Court seeking an injunction ordering ED to make the requested records available without delay.
+On April 28, 2017, we filed a complaint in U.S. District Court seeking an injunction ordering ED to make the requested records available without delay.

 Once we filed suit, ED agreed to produce the responsive records held by PHEAA and to rerelease—with substantially fewer redactions—the 198 pages of material it had previously withheld.
 During the course of this litigation, and pursuant to a series of scheduling orders, ED made three rolling productions of material totaling 5,297 pages.

 On January 24, 2018, the parties settled the remaining issues and stipulated to dismissal of the case.